Traditional Owners and Native Title holders

-Engaging with Traditional Owners
+Engaging with Native Title Owners

-Since becoming the operator for the Beetaloo exploration permits in 2014, we have worked constructively, transparently and in good faith with those who share access rights to the land, the host Traditional Owners who are the Native Title holders and claimants where we are working.
+Since becoming the operator for the Beetaloo exploration permits in 2014, we have worked constructively, transparently and in good faith with those who share access rights to the land, the host Traditional Owners who are the Native Title holders where we are working.

 Our work program plans are given to the NLC up to a year in advance, allowing time to engage with the Native Title holders and claimants.
 It also allows time for important activities like sacred site avoidance and clearance surveys to be completed and certified by law.